Want some heads up on the worst student pilot mistakes before you begin flying?

 One of the worst student pilot mistakes is not knowing the safe VFR flight altitude.

 There is a formula for that which student pilots do not know or do not bother to remember.

-The formula is if you are flying eastbound or your magnetic heading is anywhere between 000 to 180 degrees, your altitude must be odd thousand plus 500.
+If you are flying eastbound or your magnetic heading is anywhere between 000 to 180 degrees, your altitude must be odd thousand plus 500.

-Such as if you are flying a magnetic heading of 90 degrees, your altitude must be 5500 feet.
+Such as, if you are flying a magnetic heading of 90 degrees, your altitude must be 5500 feet.

-Similarly, if your magnetic heading is between 180 and 360 degrees, then your altitude must be even thousand plus 500 feet.
+Similarly, if your magnetic heading is between 180 and 360 degrees, your altitude must be even thousand plus 500 feet.